Artistic Vitality – Chicago Region – Strategy and Guidelines

 • have completed at least one full fiscal year of operations and one full production season.

-• be producing in Cook County, Illinois.
+• be producing primarily in Cook County, Illinois.

 • demonstrate or strongly promise artistic vitality.
 We take into account how much programming an organization offers and the degree of professionalism, factoring in the artistic discipline, budget size and where an organization happens to be in its evolution.